All Products

 3. Configure metric-based alert rules.

-If you want to monitor a metric, such as memory usage or vCPU usage, click image in the upper-right corner of the metric to go to the Create Metric Alert Rule panel.
-In the panel, set alert conditions and thresholds as prompted, and then click OK.
+If you want to monitor a metric, such as memory usage and vCPU usage, click image in the upper-right corner of the metric to go to the Create Metric-based Alert Rule panel.
+Configure alert conditions and thresholds based on your business requirements, and then click OK.

 The following figure provides an example on configuring an alert rule, in which an alert with Medium severity is reported to contacts by DingTalk, email, phone, and webhook around the clock if the backlog of asynchronous invocations of a function is greater than or equal to five.